-44We assume here that $v-c-(\delta-\beta) \geq \Pi^{ms}(c)$, which clearly holds as the marginal cost of a card payment is close to zero.
+56We assume here that $\Pi^{ms}(c) \le v - c - (\delta - \beta)$, which is likely to hold as the marginal cost of a card payment is close to zero and missed sales (due to card refusal) are a prominent concern for merchants.

-45The tourist test was adopted by the European Commission as its benchmark for the regulation of the merchant fees charged by Visa and MasterCard members.
+57The tourist test was adopted by the European Commission as its benchmark for the regulation of the merchant fees charged by Visa and MasterCard members.